 I have.
 All the time.
 And it makes me sick to see the news media refusing to perform its “watchdog” role evenhandedly.

-Not only does it make me sick, it makes me ashamed—ashamed to tell anybody I meet that I am a former journalist for fear they will give me that piteous and doleful look as if to say: “eh huh. . .one of those!”
+Not only does it make me sick, but it also makes me ashamed—ashamed to tell anybody I meet that I am a former journalist for fear they will give me that piteous and doleful look as if to say: “Uh huh. . .one of those!”

 As a result, our national culture, not to mention our national discourse and our media, are aligned with liberals, socialists, and Democrats who loathe Republicans and conservatives.